NeurodataWithoutBorders/nwb_hackathons/HCK20_2024_Remote/README.md

 ## Logistics

-We will be using the Zoom for the meeting.
+We will be using Zoom for the meeting.
 We will send an email in the days before the workshop with Zoom links.

 ## Organizing Committee